moseltronics/midi-interface/README.md

 Several midi devices (and a computer) can send midi data to the same device without disturbing each other.

-Midi clock and active sense messages can be supressed.
+Midi clock and active sense messages can be supressed (and are by default).

+Settings are not saved.

 ## Hardware